British picture framemakers, 1600-1950 - D

 For abbreviations, see Resources and bibliography.

-John de Critz (c.1552-1642) was appointed Serjeant Painter in 1605.
-His Antwerp parentage, his life and work, his three wives and 16 children, have been traced by Mary Edmond, to whom this account is indebted (see Sources below).
+John de Critz (c.1550-1642) was appointed Serjeant Painter in 1605.
+His Antwerp parentage, his training under Lucas de Heere, his life and work, his three wives and 16 children, have been traced by Mary Edmond and Edward Town, to whom this account is indebted (see Sources below).
 His name is variously spelt in contemporary documents, including de Creete, de Creets, de Creetz, de Crete, de Cretz, de Crite, de Crites, de Crittes, Decreake, Decreeke, Decreetes, Decreets, Decretz.

 ‘Johan de Creetz’ was buried on 14 March 1642 (Edmond 1980 p.155, n.414).
 In his lengthy will, made 27 February and proved 7 March 1642, ‘John Decrette’, Serjeant Painter of St Martin-in-the-Fields, describing himself as sickly and full of years, made provision for his family and for the poor of the parish of St Andrew Holborn, ‘where I lived thirty yeares’ (transcribed in full in C.H.
 Collins Baker, Lely and the Stuart Portrait Painters, 1912, pp.118-9).

-Framing work: The focus here is on De Critz’s activities in painting and supplying picture frames, rather than on his extensive decorative work for the royal palaces, his portraits (of which there are five by or attributed to him in the National Portrait Gallery), or on his work in restoring paintings (for which see British picture restorers on the National Portrait Gallery website).
+Framing work: The focus here is on De Critz’s activities in painting and supplying picture frames, rather than on his extensive decorative work for the royal palaces, his portraits (of which there are five by, after, or attributed to him in the National Portrait Gallery), or on his work in restoring paintings (for which see British picture restorers on this website).

 For Charles I, John de Critz was responsible for painting and gilding numerous frames, many of which had been carved by Zacharie Taylor (qv).
 For Whitehall Palace in 1631/2 he painted a large picture frame of 37 feet in a dark timber colour and gilded its moulding (Edmond 1980 p.173).
 For St James’s Palace the same year, his work on picture frames included painting in a dark lute colour with gilt moulding, two large frames, each 12 by 7 feet, for two great pieces by Palma, David and Goliath and Saul’s Conversion.
 He also painted in a dark walnut-tree colour the frames, each 6 by 4 feet, for the set of Titian Emperors at £3 each, including oil gilding the broad carved sight edge, the mask heads, festoons, draperies, greater and lesser flowers, greater and lesser scrolls and the edges between the flutes (Edmond 1980 p.174).